tobias-rothmann/Challenge_Response_Kiosk/README.md

 `list` has the same purpose as in the classical kiosk, but expects one more parameter, the public key "pk", for the item that is listed.

 `purchase` has the same purpose as in the classical kiosk, but expects one more parameter, the challenge "rand".
-Moreover, purchase, in contrast to the classical kiosk, cannot complete the trade on it own, but emits an event to let the seller (kiosk owner) know that he has to solve the challenge (once the challenge is solved by the seller, the kiosk automatically completes the trade).
+Moreover, purchase, in contrast to the classical kiosk, cannot complete the trade on it's own, but emits an event to let the seller (kiosk owner) know that he has to solve the challenge (once the challenge is solved by the seller, the kiosk automatically completes the trade).

+`list_with_purchase_cap` has the same purpose as in the classical kiosk, but expects one more parameter, the public key "pk", for the item that is listed.

+`purchase_with_cap` has the same purpose as in the classical kiosk, but expects one more parameter, the challenge "rand".
+Moreover, purchase_with_cap, in contrast to the classical kiosk, cannot complete the trade on it's own, but emits an event to let the seller (kiosk owner) know that he has to solve the challenge (once the challenge is solved by the seller, the kiosk automatically completes the trade).

 `submit_sig` is a new function.
 It's purpose is verify that the challenge was in fact solved and complete the trade upon that or refund the buyer.